State and Federal Responsibilities in Immigration Enforcement and National Security

 Constitutional and Legal Framework

-government, states have enacted laws and policies that affect immigration.
-These laws and
+Although the courts have stated that immigration is the domain of the federal government, states have enacted laws and policies that affect immigration.
+These laws and policies can sometimes be a mix between political motivations and national security concerns.

 State and Local Involvement